Alfords Point Bridge

-Alfords Point Bridge is a twin 445 m concrete and steel box girder road bridge that carries Alford Point Road as state route A6 across the lower Georges River between Padstow Heights in the City of Bankstown and Alfords Point in the Sutherland Shire in Sydney, New South Wales, Australia.
+Alfords Point Bridge is a twin 445 m concrete and steel box girder road bridge that carries Alford Point Road as state route A6 across the lower Georges River between Padstow Heights in the City of Canterbury-Bankstown and Alfords Point in the Sutherland Shire in Sydney, New South Wales, Australia.

 The first bridge opened on 7 September 1973.
 Although the deck was built wide enough to accommodate three lanes of traffic, it carried one lane of traffic in each direction.
 In 1980 the lane arrangements on the bridge were changed to provide a third lane, and a tidal-flow traffic management system was introduced, with two lanes northbound in the morning and two lanes southbound in the evenings.

 When the first bridge was built, a second set of piles and abutments was built a few metres downstream, allowing for future duplication.
 The second bridge was opened for southbound traffic on 22 August 2008, leaving the first bridge for northbound use only.

 Description

-There are two other road crossings over Georges River downstream of the Alfords Point Bridge: the Captain Cook Bridge, which opened in 1965 and the Tom Uglys Bridge, which opened in 1929.
-Captain Cook Bridge connects Sans Souci to Taren Point.
-Tom Uglys Bridge connects Blakehurst to Sylvania.
+There are two other road crossings over Georges River downstream of the Alfords Point Bridge: the Captain Cook Bridge, which opened in 1965 and connects Sans Souci to Taren Point; and the Tom Uglys Bridge, which opened in 1929 and connects Blakehurst to Sylvania.